probot/probot/README.md

 ## How it works

-**Probot is a framework for building [GitHub Apps](http://developer.github.com/apps) in [Node.js](https://nodejs.org/)**.
+**Probot is a framework for building [GitHub Apps](http://developer.github.com/apps) in [Node.js](https://nodejs.org/)**,  written in [TypeScript](https://www.typescriptlang.org/).
 GitHub Apps can listen to webhook events sent by a repository or organization.
 Probot uses its internal event emitter to perform actions based on those events.
 A simple Probot App might look like this:

 ```js
 module.exports = (app) => {